Linus4/eldritchinstinct/eldritch-instinct-srd.md

 #### Round Order

-The Warden will telegraph the most likely actions taken by NPCs or monsters.
+The Warden telegraphs the most likely actions taken by NPCs or monsters.
 Players act before their opponents.
 If there is a chance that the PCs are surprised at the start of combat, they have to make a DEX save in order to act in the first round.

 #### Attacking & Damage